CORNERSTONE MORGAN HORSE, INC. RULES

-Membership in Cornerstone Morgan Horse Club is open to anyone who breeds, owns, or admires Foundation bred and high-percentage Foundation bred Morgan horses.
+Membership in Cornerstone Morgan Horse, Inc is open to anyone who breeds, owns, or admires Foundation bred and high-percentage Foundation bred Morgan horses.
 AMHA membership is not required, and members do not need to own a Morgan horse.

-Members are expected to support the mission of the club and abide by the rules and by-laws.
-Prospective members should read the by-laws, mission and purpose statements, and the rules of the club before joining.
-These will be posted on the club web site, and can be forwarded by any Director from the “files” section of the club chat list site on request.
+Members are expected to support the mission of Cornerstone Morgan Horse, Inc. and abide by the rules and by-laws.
+Prospective members should read the by-laws, mission and purpose statements, and the rules of Cornerstone Morgan Horse, Inc. before joining.
+These will be posted on the web site, and can be forwarded by any Director from the “files” section of the chat list site on request.

 It is strongly suggested that members limit their committee membership to two, and certainly no more than three committees, so more members can participate and so all committee members can be active participants.

 Committees will take ideas from within the committee, from the membership at large, and from the Board of Directors, and shape them into concrete proposals, including what is to be done, when it is to be done, an estimate of the cost of the project or proposal, and a specific member or member who will be in charge of the project.
 The proposal will be submitted first to the Board of Directors for discussion and approval, and then to the membership at large for discussion and to vote on whether the club wishes to pursue the project.
 In accordance with Robert’s Rules of Order, a proposal put to the membership for a vote must be specific, and the vote must be strictly “yes”, or “no” – any major changes or modifications should be made in the “discussion” part of the process, with the vote a simple yea or nay to accept the proposal in its final form.